Accreditation for permanent foreign correspondents

 You need to attach the following documents to your online accreditation:

 a) letter of endorsement from your editor (employer) which must

 - be on paper with the original letter head,

 - be signed, stamped and dated by the chief editor,

 - indicate the length of your assignment.

-Facsimiles cannot be accepted!
+Facsimiles and emails cannot be accepted!

 b) valid passport: those sides containing your personal data, the emitting authority and the date of expiry.